 A sufficient design criterion to enable SSEs to design temporary works for which the contractor is normally responsible needs to be present on, or derivable from, the construction documents.
-Some temporary works, such as temporary bracing required to stabilize the structure for a specific duration during construction, is the responsibility of the PSE.
+Some temporary works, such as temporary bracing required to stabilize the structure for a specific duration during construction, is the design responsibility of the PSE.
 Note that temporary bracing is not the same as erection bracing, which is the contractor's responsibility.

-For more information, refer to the practice guideline Professional Engineers-Temporary Works.
+For more information, refer to the practice guideline Temporary Works for Construction Projects.